douglangille/darkling-whim/story-engine/README.md

 The Story Engine is a modular system for managing creative writing projects of any scope.
 It uses workflow-specific bootstraps to guide different types of work while maintaining consistent editorial principles.

+**New**: Scene-level workflow capabilities now integrated across NOVEL, EXPANSION, and REVISION bootstraps for atomic scene development and surgical precision.

 ---

 ## Quick Start